 Dr Desy Ayu Pirmasari

-- Areas of expertise: gender, Islam, Indonesia, Southeast Asia, feminist postcolonial and decolonial studies
+- Areas of expertise: gender, Islam, Indonesia, Southeast Asia, gender identities and politics, gender and climate change, climate and disability justice, feminist postcolonial and decolonial studies.

 - Email: D.A.Pirmasari@leeds.ac.uk